argoproj/argo-cd/docs/proposals/project-scoped-repository-enhancements.md

 this option is optional and would only be a required parameter if multiple repository credentials are found for the same URL.

+Finally, we need to change the way the cache keys for the repository paths are generated in the repo-server (see `Security Considerations`).

 ### Security Considerations

-Special care needs to be taken in order not to inadvertently expose repository credentials belonging to other `AppProject`s.
+* Special care needs to be taken in order not to inadvertently expose repository credentials belonging to other `AppProject`s.
 Access to repositories are covered by RBAC checks on the project, so we should be good.
+* We need to change how the cache keys for the checked out repository paths are generated on the repo-server side, the reason being that we do not want separate `AppProject`s sharing the same paths of sources which have been downloaded.
+With this change there is a potential for multiple `AppProject`s to have rendered/downloaded different manifests due to having different sets of credentials, so to mitigate that we need to check out a separate copy of the repository per `AppProject`.

 ### Risks and Mitigations